sauraen/zcamedit/README.md

 will approach C but never reach it.

-Only the `frames` values of points B and C affect the result when the camera is between B and C. So, the `frames` values of the one extra point at the beginning (in this case A) and the 1-2 extra points at the end (in this case D) can be arbitrary.
+Only the `frames` values of points B and C affect the result when the camera is between B and C. So, the `frames` values of the one extra points at the beginning and the end (in this case A and D) can be arbitrary.

 The actual algorithm is:
 * Compute the increment in `t` value (percentage of the way from point B to C)